📘 MERCED COUNTY CEDS 2025–2030 (FULLY REBUILT WITH ALL CITIES)

 renewable energy

-rural STEM models
+rural STEM

 3. UC MERCED + AFSCME “Economic Stability Compact”

-wage floors tied to Merced cost of living
+Wage floors tied to cost of living

-joint “Rural Respect” campaign honoring service workers
+“Rural Respect” campaign

 PILLAR 3 — CASTLE COMMERCE CENTER AS A COUNTY INDUSTRIAL HUB